 He is co-managed and co-trained by his father, Anibal Adorno, and Robert Garcia, the Boxing Writers Association of America’s “2012 Trainer of the Year.”

-Joseph has stayed very active with four fights in his first six months as a pro, and has given very impressive performances.
+Joseph has stayed very active with five fights in his first year as a pro, and has given very impressive performances.

-In his last fight on May 26 in Chicago, he won by first-round TKO against David Quay.
+In his last fight on November 21 in Bethlehem, Pennsylvania, he won by second-round TKO against Corben Page.

 Co-manager and trainer Robert Garcia said, “My son, Robert Jr., told me about this kid.
 Some of my friends from San Antonio had seen him fight in the Junior Olympics and they told my son, ‘You’ve got to check out this kid, Joseph Adorno.’